 The number of rooms for mobility students are limited, therefore, students must apply as soon as possible.
 Applications received will be handled by order of submission.

-Since the number of places at our students residences are limited, students can also search for private accommodation solutions.
-You may find renting apartments with or without furniture and equipped kitchen, bedrooms in family houses or private residences to share with other colleagues.
-You also may consider to book a hostel or hotel for a couple of days and make your rent contract only after checking the facilities and conditions in loco.
+Since the number of places at our student’s residences are limited, students can also search for private accommodation solutions.
+You may find renting apartments, with or without furniture, equipped kitchens, bedrooms in family houses or private residences to share with other colleagues.
+You also may consider booking a hostel or hotel for a couple of days and make your rent contract only after checking the facilities and conditions in the loco.

 Please note that you’re responsible for booking your own accommodation in either case.

-Here are some of the websites dedicated to finding accommodation in Ponta Delgada/Angra do Heroísmo managed by private operators:
+Here are some of the websites dedicated to finding accommodation in Ponta Delgada/Angra do Heroísmo/Horta managed by private operators:

-Once in Ponta Delgada or Angra do Heroísmo you can check the bulletin boards on the campus of the University, looking for rooms/apartments listings.
+Once in Ponta Delgada or Angra do Heroísmo or Horta you can check the bulletin boards on the campus of the University, looking for rooms/apartments listings.

 You can also go to the Tourism Office and ask for a list of available rooms/apartments contacts.

 Ponta Delgada Tourism Office